-The Oxford Financial Group, LTD is a fee-only financial advisory firm that provides family office, personal financial planning and investment advisory services to a diverse range of clients.
-This registered investment advisor (RIA) currently oversees more than $11 billion in assets under management (AUM), which earned it a “No.1 RIA” ranking by Financial Planning magazine.
+The Oxford Financial Group, Ltd. is a fee-only financial advisory firm that provides family office, personal financial planning and investment advisory services to a diverse range of clients.
+This registered investment advisor (RIA) currently oversees more than $13 billion in assets under management (AUM), which earned it a “No. 1 RIA” ranking by Financial Planning magazine for the past 5 years.
 Oxford has been in operation since the 1980s.
-Today, it serves more than 700 family and institutional clients in 37 states.
+Today, it serves more than 700 family and institutional clients acrpss the country.

 Oxford Financial Group Background